 With all the books, a packed lunch, pencil cases, sports kit and other stuff, it’s easy for kid’s backpacks to fill up.
 They can lead to back pain and injury if they’re too heavy and/or are worn for too long.
 Advice is that a child’s backpack should not weigh more than 10-15% of their body weight.
 Choose wisely: a lightweight backpack with broad, padded shoulder straps, a padded back and a waist strap is recommended.

 The dreaded head lice!

 One thing that most parents hope to avoid is head lice in the family as a ‘back to school’ gift.
-Two myths that should be busted: they actually like clean hair just as much as dirty hair and you should only use treatment if live lice are found.
+Two myths need to be busted.
+They actually like clean hair just as much as dirty hair.
+Also, you should only use treatment if live lice are found.

-A great brochure has been developed by the Children and Young People’s Health Service in Geneva all about head lice, how and when to look for them, and how to treat them.
+A great brochure has been developed by the Children and Young People’s Health Service in Geneva all about head lice.
+It includes how and when to look for them, and how to treat them.
 It’s available in English and a number of other languages and is definitely worth a read: